 It is impossible to get a sound and clear understanding of taxation by any consideration of money figures or statistics, as at present compiled, since there is no relation between facts and money.
 It is essential to begin by a consideration of real, i.e., physical, economics as distinct from money economics.
 For instance, the old and original tithe was a genuine and justifiable tax.
-It consisted of one-tenth of the agricultural production of the taxed land, and this agricultural production so collected was handed over to the Church for the physical maintenance of the clergy and their dependents, it being assumed that the clergy were too busy with other matters to raise their own crops.
+It consisted of onetenth of the agricultural production of the taxed land, and this agricultural production so collected was handed over to the Church for the physical maintenance of the clergy and their dependants, it being assumed that the clergy were too busy with other matters to raise their own crops.
 It may be recalled that the word "clergy" is derived from "clerk" and that it is to clerks that we owe (and pay) our taxes.
 Now it is obvious that the physical meaning of this to those who paid the tithe was that they did a small amount of extra work or, alternatively, had a little less to eat themselves.
-There was nothing in such an arrangement which could, or did, result in a loss to the community on the one hand, or, on the other, make it impossible for the agriculturists to live.
+There was nothing in such an arrangement, which could, or did, result in a loss to the community on the one hand, or, on the other, make it impossible for the agriculturist to live.
 But now consider the fact of a money tax upon agricultural land, which is the form the tithe has now taken.
-It is imposed quite irrespective of the value of anything which is produced upon the land, and its effect is simply that of an overhead charge upon anything which is produced.
-If a farmer owns the land he farms and has to pay tithe upon it, the tithe appears as a cost of production and increases the price that he must charge in order to live off his farm.
-If he cannot raise the price, which is generally the case, he makes a money loss, and ultimately ceases to farm, because he does not grow money, he grows produce, and money is demanded from him.
+It is imposed quite irrespective of the value of anything which

+TAM speaking to you tonight on one of the mechanisms - is produced upon the land, and its effect is simply that of an an increasingly important mechanism-through the overhead charge upon anything which is produced.
+If a agency of which the members of the financial oligarchy farmer owns the land he farms and has to pay tithe upon it, the tithe appears as a cost of production and increases the It is important to understand this mechanism, at any price that he must charge in order to live off his farm.
+If rate in its broader aspects, but I should like to impress he cannot raise his price, which is generally the case, he upon you at the outset that even an exact and extensive makes a money loss, and ultimately ceases to farm, because understanding of it can be regarded as having any practical he does not grow money, he grows produce, and money

-This is exactly what has happened in England, where three million acres of farming land has gone out of cultivation since the War.
-But the evil does not stop there.
-Since the farmer does not make a reasonable living, he does not keep his land in good order and he has no money to spend upon the products of other industries.
-It is beyond all question, and it is, of course, obviously common sense, that all taxation which does not go into the pockets of the poor lowers the standard of living, and the margin of security is lowered by any taxation which discourages enterprise.
+This is exactly what has happened in England, where three million acres of farming land have gone out of cultivation since the War.
+But the evil does not stop there. that is profoundly true in regard to the matter on which I Since the farmer does not make a reasonable living, he does not keep his land in good order and he has no money to spend upon the products of other industries.
+It is beyond all question, and it is, of course, obviously common sense, that all taxation, which does not go into the pockets of the poor, lowers the standard of living, and the margin of security is lowered by any taxation, which discourages

-There could be only one fundamental justification for taxation - that, with the whole of a community in maximum employment, not enough was being produced to maintain the total population by reason of the excessive consumption of a small proportion of the population.
+There could be only one fundamental justification for taxation-that, with the whole of a community in maximum employment, not enough was being produced to maintain the total population by reason of the excessive consumption of a small proportion of the population.